abraham/reflection/README.md

 API
 ----

-Reflection does not cover the complete API surface of reflect-metadata.
-Currently the following are available.
+Reflection does not currently cover the complete API surface of reflect-metadata.
+The following methods are available:

 ```ts
 Reflect.decorate(...);